jschaenz/manateebot/README.md

 The life expectancy calculator uses data provided by https://github.com/hemanth/life-expectancy .

-The command cooldown was inspired by the implementation in KUNszgbot, https://github.com/KUNszg/kbot
+The command cooldown was inspired by the implementation in KUNszgbot